-Memorable Manitobans: Leslie George Robinson (1903-1994)
+Memorable Manitobans: Leslie George “Les” Robinson (1903-1994)

-Born at Fort Stewart, Ontario on 21 January 1903, he was educated at Daniel McIntyre Collegiate and Minneapolis, receiving BA (1930) and MEd (1936) degrees from the University of Manitoba, and a doctorate (1949) from the University of Minnesota.
-He taught school in Saskatchewan starting in 1923 and was Principal of Greenridge School (1926-1928), Medora School (1928-1930), and Foxwarren School (1931-1934) before coming to Winnipeg in 1934 where he taught at Faraday School and St. John’s High School.
+Born at Fort Stewart, Ontario on 21 January 1903, eldest son of Rev. George David Robinson (1877-1950) and Elsie Ann Lebeau (1879-1962), brother of Olive Elsie Knox, he was educated at Daniel McIntyre Collegiate, received BA (1930) and MEd (1936) degrees from the University of Manitoba, and a doctorate (1949) from the University of Minnesota.
+He taught school in Saskatchewan starting in 1923 and was Principal of Greenridge School (1926-1928), Medora School (1928-1930), and Foxwarren School (1931-1934) before coming to Winnipeg where he taught at Faraday School (1934-1937) and St. John’s High School (1937-1941).

-During the Second World War, he joined the RCAF in 1941 and served as Winnipeg, Regina, Saskatoon, Toronto, Quebec City, and Calgary.
-After the war, he returned to Winnipeg and taught at Isaac Newton School, Daniel McIntyre Collegiate, and Kelvin High School until 1952 when he was appointed Principal of Wellington School.
-He later served as Administrative Assistant to School Superintendent W. C. Lorimer (1954-1955), Principal of Machray School (1955-1961), and Principal of Aberdeen School (1963-1968).
+During the Second World War, he joined the Royal Canadian Air Force in 1941 and served at Winnipeg, Regina, Saskatoon, Toronto, Quebec City, and Calgary.
+After the war, he returned to Winnipeg and taught at Daniel McIntyre Collegiate (1944-1945), Isaac Newton School (1945-1946), and Kelvin High School (1946-1947) until 1952 when he was appointed Principal of Wellington School (1952-1954).
+He later served as Administrative Assistant to School Superintendent Wesley Crawford Lorimer (1954-1955), Principal of Machray School (1955-1961), and Principal of Aberdeen School (1963-1968).
 He retired from teaching in June 1968.

-Winnipeg School Days, 1871-1950 by W. G. Pearce.
+Winnipeg School Days, 1871-1950 by Wilfred Gilbert Pearce.
 [University of Manitoba Libraries]

-“Dr. Robinson given high school post”, Winnipeg Free Press, 18 November 1953, page 3.
+“Dr. Robinson given high school post,” Winnipeg Free Press, 18 November 1953, page 3.

-“Three principals retiring”, Winnipeg Free Press, 8 June 1968, page 16.
+“Three principals retiring,” Winnipeg Free Press, 8 June 1968, page 16.